-This coffee’s rich and deep volcanic flavour results from the fact that the Kona Peaberry Coffee plant grows in the shade.
+This coffee’s rich and deep volcanic flavor results from the fact that the Kona Peaberry plant grows in the shade.
 The full-bodied taste of this coffee comes from the fact that the coffee grows on the slopes of Mauna Loa volcano down in Hawaii.
-The soil is rich and the weather characterised by an abundance of rainfall in the afternoon and sunny mornings perfect for the growth of healthy coffee beans.
+The soil is rich and the weather characterized by an abundance of rainfall in the afternoon and sunny mornings perfect for the growth of healthy coffee beans.

 Thanks to its richness, this is an Award Winning pure coffee that received the award from Food and Wine Magazine.
-It is also a favourite among coffee tasters.
+It is also a favorite among coffee tasters.

 Notes: There are two main types of Lion 100% Kona Coffee; the Lion 24K Kona 7oz and the Lion 24K Kona French Roast 7oz.